ashishdotme/ashishdotme/README.md

 <td valign="top" width="33%">

 <!-- todos starts -->
+- Make a common generator for generating readme and other files
 - Buy sleepwear
 - Buy vim dish cleaner liquid
 - Use hooks for notes app
 - Create a configurable component
-- Support multiple tasks in a session
 <!-- todos ends -->

 </td>